3dcitydb/3dcitydb-docs/source/impexp/launching.rst

 -------------------------------

-The 3D City Database Importer/Exporter offers both a graphical user interface (GUI) and a command line interface (CLI).
+The 3D City Database Importer/Exporter offers both a graphical user interface (GUI) and a command-line interface (CLI).
 The CLI allows for embedding the tool in batch processing workflows and third-party applications.
 The usage of the CLI is documented in :numref:`impexp_cli_chapter`.